databrickslabs/overwatch/docs-compose/overwatch_docs/content/DeployOverwatch/CloudInfra/Azure.md

 #### Step 2
 Create an Event Hub inside your chosen (or created) EH Namespace.
+{{% notice warning %}}
+**Every Workspace must have its own Event Hub -- They cannot be shared.** Event Hub namespaces (up to 10 for Standard) can be shared but the Event Hub must be different.
+This is to save you time and money since Event Hubs act like topics and allow us to sub-select data without scanning / streaming it all in just to filter it out.
+If you try to share an Event Hub, you will be reloading data as there will be several issues.
+{{% /notice %}}

 {{% notice info %}}
 [**Partitions**](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-scalability#partitions)
 The maximum number of cores (parallelism) that can simultaneously pull data from your event hub == EH partitions.